 We have received information from the Home Office that you have not yet applied and therefore will no longer be entitled to receive Housing Benefit and or Council Tax Reduction.
 This will also affect any other Benefits or Tax Credits you currently receive.

-If you have not yet applied you must do so immediately, you can apply at: gov.uk/eusettlementscheme or you can call 0300 123 7379 (Open: Monday to Friday, excluding bank holidays, 8am to 8pm.
+If you have not yet applied you must do so immediately.
+You can do this at the web page below gov.uk/eusettlementscheme or you can call 0300 123 7379 (Open: Monday to Friday, excluding bank holidays, 8am to 8pm.
 Saturday and Sunday, 9:30am to 4:30pm).

-If you do not apply and are granted settled status, then you will no longer be entitled to receive Benefits in the UK.
+If you do not apply and are not granted settled status, then you will no longer be entitled to receive Benefits in the UK.